MONROE-PROJECT/Experiments/experiments/template/readme.md

 A template to show of some of the capabilities of the Monroe platform.

 The experiment will download a url (file) over http using curl.
-The default values are (can be overridden by a /monroe/config):
+The default values are (can be overridden by providing /monroe/config):
 ```
 {
         # The following value are specific to the monore platform